 Mitsubishi Ecodan Monobloc heat pumps can take heat from the ground or a water supply, such as a lake.
 These are powerful models with outputs of 45 kW and 60 kW that can be installed as single modules or stacked together to increase the power output (up to 960 kW).

 The system delivers water flow temperatures of up to 65°C and is MCS certified which means that it's eligible for the Renewable Heat Incentive.

 Worcester Bosch ground source heat pumps

 Worcester Bosch ground source heat pumps are available as either combination (combi) or system models.
 All models in the combi range have an integrated hot water cylinder (185 litres) for domestic hot water storage.
-Meanwhile, the system range of heat pumps require you to have a separate hot water cylinder installed.
-It’s important to note that this hot water cylinder must be heat pump compatible.
+Meanwhile, the system range of heat pumps requires you to have a separate hot water cylinder installed.
+It's important to note that this hot water cylinder must be heat pump compatible.